kimutai-codes/blog/posts/looking-at-sexual-immorality-from-a-psychological-perspective.md

 I've learnt that we need to get educated on these matters and get more information.People suffer for lack of knowledge.Don't be afraid to seek help.It will be the wisest thing you'll ever do.

-The speaker has more resources on sexual purity and you can check [his website](https://www.penstrokes.co.ke/author/ernest/) out.You will really be blessed✨
+The speaker has more resources on sexual purity (awesome books and blog posts) and you can check [](https://www.penstrokes.co.ke/author/ernest/)them out on [his website](https://www.penstrokes.co.ke/author/ernest/).You will really be blessed✨

 My biggest takeaway from this talk was that **our** **wounds can cause a ton of problems** in our lives even without our knowledge including sexual sin.I'm so happy to know they exist now.Brothers and sisters I can tell you for sure this is what the Lord is communicating to me.Prior to this talk, I did not know such wounds exist and almost every fellowship I've gone to this month has touched on it.I'll be posting on the same soon too and I do hope that you start examining yourself